 Josiah Hunt, who moved to the West Valley from Tucson to attend the Peoria campus, said access to professionals and student connections is special at HUAZ.
 “The creative freedom, the ability to excel and succeed in the field … there are so many opportunities to generate content for themselves and for others, and to elevate the status of the media arts in the Valley.”

 Sawyers, the animation major, sees HUAZ as more than a university.
 “I don’t see Huntington as a school,” he said.
 “I see it as a creative hub, because with this school you have so many creative minds in one building, it’s a totally different experience.”

-Majors include animation, broadcast media, graphic design, and film production, which is the largest program.
-HUAZ is rolling out courses in a sequence and will add staff as enrollment figures grow and there is enough student interest.
+Majors include animation, broadcast media, graphic design, and film production, which is the largest program at HUAZ.
+The college is rolling out courses in a sequence and will add staff as enrollment figures grow and there is enough student interest.
 A degree related to web development might be offered in the future.

 For now, though, the university chose to focus on a handful of digital media arts programs to attract a niche of students who don’t have many options locally.
 HUAZ sees its competitive edge as offering degrees that aren’t widely available in Arizona.

 “Offering several integrated digital media bachelor degree programs under one roof is one unique aspect of Huntington’s approach to higher education.
 For example, students can major in one area such as film and easily expand their skills by taking elective courses in graphic design,” said Jeff Berggren, Huntington’s director of Arizona operations.